 Many of the benefits of online education are already well-established in other online articles – but that doesn’t make them any less true.
 Here are the widely recognized advantages of eLearning as well as some boons you might not have known about:

 - Flexibility.
 Though some online programs follow a rigid schedule, most allow students to log on and learn at their convenience for a certain period.
-That means students can largely maintain their normal lifestyle – full-time work, family activities, etc. – while earning an online business certificate or other degree.
+That means students can largely maintain their normal lifestyle – full-time work, family activities, etc. – while earning an online business certificate or other degrees.

 - Lower cost.
 Generally, tuition for online-only programs is lower and online course fees rarely exist because universities save money when students learn over the web.
 Additionally, students can avoid the costs of relocating near a campus and commuting to classes.